Homes for Sale in Brentwood

 Homes in the tony community of Brentwood are pricier than the L.A.
 County average.
 The farther one climbs the foothills, the more impressive the canyon and city views across the L.A.
 Basin become.
 What’s more, the coastline is just four miles away which means residents enjoy spectacular views of the Pacific Ocean along with each evening’s tranquil sunset.

-Brentwood boasts some of the most beautiful, iconic estates in Los Angeles; many situated amidst lush landscaping - especially in the canyons north of Sunset, these homes vary in architectural styles, including Ranch, Farmhouse, Mid-Century Modern, Spanish Colonial, Mediterranean, and East Coast Traditional.
+Brentwood boasts some of the most beautiful and iconic estates in Los Angeles, many situated amidst lush landscaping, especially in the canyons north of Sunset.
+Architectural styles of homes that can be easily found in Brentwood include Ranch, Farmhouse, Mid-Century Modern, Spanish Colonial, Mediterranean, and East Coast Traditional.

 - Brentwood Circle is an exclusive, gated community north of Sunset near the 405 Freeway that abuts the Getty Center.
 This is a great area to search for homes if you love Mediterranean and French Provincial architecture, to name just a few types of architectural styles within its borders.

 - Brentwood Heights/Westgate Heights sits next door to Brentwood Circle and house hunters can choose among Cape Cod, Traditional, Mediterranean villas and Mid-Century Modern estates.

 - Brentwood Park sits next Brentwood Heights and abuts Pacific Palisades.
 It is one of the most desirable neighborhoods on Los Angeles' Westside.
 It also has some of the largest properties.
 Some of the enclave’s architectural styles include Mid-Century Modern (including homes designed by Thornton Abell), 1930s Spanish Colonial, East Coast Traditional and Contemporary.

 - Kenter Canyon is a larger canyon nestled in the Santa Monica Mountains between Bundy and Mandeville Canyon.
 Crestwood Hills caps the north end.